gatewayd-io/docs/docs/developing-plugins/plugin-developers-guide.md

 ## Step 4: Test your plugin locally using the `make run` target of GatewayD

 You can test your plugin locally by running GatewayD CLI in development mode.
 The development mode lets your test your plugin without checksum verification.
-For more information, see [GatewayD CLI](../02-using-gatewayd/02-CLI.md).
+For more information, see GatewayD [CLI](../using-gatewayd/CLI).

-- Install GatewayD according to the [installation](../01-getting-started/02-installation.md) instructions.
+- Install GatewayD according to the [installation](../getting-started/installation) instructions.
 - Run the following command to start GatewayD CLI in development mode:

 ```bash
 ./gatewayd run --dev
 ```

-> **🗒️ Note**
->
+{: .note }
 > It is recommended to use the `trace` log level to see the logs of your plugin.
-For more information, see [loggers](../02-using-gatewayd/01-configuration/01-global-configuration/01-loggers.md).
+For more information, see [loggers](../using-gatewayd/global-configuration/loggers).

 ## Step 5: Test your plugin in the CI pipeline

 Copy the [`test-plugin`](https://github.com/gatewayd-io/gatewayd/blob/213ba09fbf20f0b3923d246d4320dab46fdf8be3/.github/workflows/test.yaml#L61-L144) job of the GatewayD CI pipeline into the `.github/workflows/test.yaml` file.
-This job will test your plugin using the [GatewayD CLI](../02-using-gatewayd/02-CLI.md) in development mode.
+This job will test your plugin using the [GatewayD CLI](../using-gatewayd/CLI) in development mode.

 ## Step 6: Test your plugin using this `test.yaml` workflow

 If you have written tests for your plugin, you can use the following workflow to test your plugin.
 Copy the [`test.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/test.yaml) workflow into the `.github/workflows/` directory of your plugin.
-This workflow will test your plugin using the [GatewayD CLI](../02-using-gatewayd/02-CLI.md) in development mode.
+This workflow will test your plugin using the [GatewayD CLI](../using-gatewayd/CLI) in development mode.

 ## Step 7: Publish your plugin to GitHub using this `release.yaml` workflow and this `Makefile`

 If you want to publish your plugin to GitHub, you can use the following workflow and `Makefile` to release your plugin.
 Copy the [`release.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/Makefile) into the `.github/workflows/` and the root directory of your plugin.
 This workflow will release your plugin to GitHub.

-> **🗒️ Note**
->
+{: .note }
 > You must modify the example `Makefile`, `release.yaml` and `test.yaml` files to match your plugin.

 ## Step 8: Publish your plugin to the GatewayD plugin registry